Just a short while ago, robots were the stuff of fiction.

 Content writers might think jobs are safe from being replaced by AI, and for now, that's mostly true.
 But tools like Wordsmith and Quill are already being used by the likes of The Associated Press and Forbes to create clickable news content.
+Moreover, HubSpot's AI Content Writer is a powerful tool that can significantly enhance a business's online presence by generating engaging webpage copy, blog posts, and social media updates.
 Using templates and fill-in-the-blanks to enter relevant data and keywords, these tools can generate unique written content that actually reads like it was written by a human.
 (Maybe not a Pulitzer Prize-winning human, but the sentences and stories make sense.)

 Here's an example from The Associated Press:

 Then, marketers can edit AI-generated content using Hemingway App, a simple AI that makes prose bolder, clearer, and more concise by highlighting complex sentences and suggesting different word choices, as shown below:

 There's nothing worse than the moment when you finish an amazing new series on Netflix.
 But luckily, you can usually start binge-watching another show right away -- thanks to the power of AI.

 Brands like Netflix and Amazon are already using AI to curate recommendations to keep customers engaged and consuming and continuing to subscribe.
 Using AIs like IBM Watson, brands can learn more and more about consumers by analyzing their behavior -- and providing curated content and recommendations for them.